Expert: Monkeypox likely spread by sex at 2 raves in Europe

 Monkeypox typically causes fever, chills, rash, and lesions on the face or genitals.
 It can be spread through close contact with an infected person or their clothing or bedsheets, but sexual transmission has not yet been documented.
 Most people recover from the disease within several weeks without requiring hospitalization.
 Vaccines against smallpox, a related disease, are also effective in preventing monkeypox and some antiviral drugs are being developed.

-The disease can be fatal in about 10% of infections, but no deaths have been reported among the current cases.
+In recent years, the disease has been fatal in up to 6% of infections, but no deaths have been reported among the current cases.
+WHO said confirmed cases have so far been the less severe West African group of monkeypox viruses and appeared to be linked to a virus that was first detected in exported cases from Nigeria to Britain, Israel and Singapore in 2018-2019.

-WHO said the outbreak is “atypical” and said the fact that cases are being seen in so many different countries suggests the disease may have been silently spreading for some time.
+The U.N. agency said the outbreak is “a highly unusual event” and said the fact that cases are being seen in so many different countries suggests the disease may have been silently spreading for some time.
 The agency’s Europe director warned that as summer begins across the continent, mass gatherings, festivals and parties could accelerate the spread of monkeypox.

 Other scientists have pointed out that it will be difficult to disentangle whether it is sex itself or the close contact related to sex that has driven the recent spread of monkeypox across Europe.